microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 </dl>

+<pre>Note: If at anytime during the Activities of this Module you need to "start over" you can go back to the first Activity in 3.0 and run through all the steps again.
+If you need to redeploy the SQL Server container and pod, go back to the Activity in Module 1, run the cleanup.sh script and follow all steps in the Module.
+Then you will need to go through the steps in Module 2 to restore the WideWorldImporters database.</pre>

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3-0">3.0 SQL Server Intelligent Query Processing</a></h2>